digitalocean/marketplace-kubernetes/stacks/openfaas/README.md

 # Description

+[OpenFaaS](https://docs.openfaas.com/) is an award-winning open source project that makes it easy for developers to deploy applications to Kubernetes in a Serverless-style.
+Any microservice, API, binary, or function can be packaged and deployed in a very short period of time.
+Once [a workload](https://docs.openfaas.com/reference/workloads/) is deployed via the OpenFaaS [CLI](https://docs.openfaas.com/cli/install/), API or UI metrics will be tracked and used to auto-scale your code in response to demand.

+OpenFaaS comes with built-in auto-scaling, [detailed metrics](https://docs.openfaas.com/architecture/metrics/) and [queue-processing](https://docs.openfaas.com/reference/async/).
+You can take advantage of pre-made functions from the Function, or a series of templates for Functions or Microservices covering a wide range of languages such as C#, Java, Go, Ruby, PHP, and more.

-[OpenFaaS](https://docs.openfaas.com/) makes it easy for developers to deploy event-driven functions and microservices to Kubernetes without repetitive, boiler-plate coding.
-Package your code or an existing binary in a Docker image to get a highly scalable endpoint with auto-scaling and metrics.
-Your workloads can be accessed through the OpenFaaS gateway or triggered by a number of event sources such as Kafka, RabbitMQ, Redis and Cron.
+Your workloads can be accessed through the OpenFaaS gateway or triggered by a number of [event sources](https://docs.openfaas.com/reference/triggers/) such as Kafka, RabbitMQ, Redis and Cron.

-The DigitalOcean 1-click application installs the [Helm 3](https://helm.sh/docs/intro/install/) version of OpenFaaS alongside with [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) and [Cert-Manager](https://cert-manager.io/docs/).
+The project is built around open interfaces that can be extended easily.
+Tutorials and guides can help you [enable TLS](https://docs.openfaas.com/reference/ssl/kubernetes-with-cert-manager/), [setup custom domains](https://docs.openfaas.com/reference/ssl/kubernetes-with-cert-manager/#20-ssl-and-custom-domains-for-functions), CI/CD, OAuth2, multi-user support, and many other features.

+You can find out more about OpenFaaS at <https://www.openfaas.com/> or take the [free workshop online](https://github.com/openfaas/workshop/).

 Note: This stack requires a minimum configuration of 2 Nodes at the $10/month plan (2GB memory / 1 vCPU).